Modern-Society-Labs/KC-Chain-M1/README.md

 This repository contains an enhanced load-testing framework for KC-Chain (Arbitrum Orbit) devnet that integrates real IoT data simulation through the validated lcore-node MVP architecture.
 It dispatches realistic, randomly-generated transactions across both traditional blockchain operations and real IoT data pipeline workflows.

+---

+## Adjustments to the Original Proposal

+We dropped the fully-homomorphic-encryption track because ciphertexts and evaluation keys were 50-100× larger than our dual-encryption payloads and each FHE evaluation would have pushed the Cartesi VM beyond its block-time budget, inflating gas costs; the AES-256-GCM + XChaCha20-Poly1305 pipeline paired with lightweight zk-proofs gives the same privacy and verifiability guarantees while fitting within snapshot size and fee constraints.

+Architecturally, the project is now anchored on a KC-Chain Orbit chain (L2) that serves as the shared execution layer; each smart-city zone spins up its own L3 “city-chain” rollup running the multi-dApp Cartesi stack, and all of those L3s settle and inherit security from the Orbit L2 while sharing the same Stylus contract framework and dispute-resolution system.

+---

 ## 🚀 Enhanced Features

 ### Traditional Blockchain Stress Testing